DevOps-HeadBangers/Milestone-2/README.md

 ![Capability 5_2](https://github.com/DevOps-HeadBangers/Milestone2/blob/master/GIFs/Cap5_2.gif)

 ##### The ability to parse a code files and json files in order to detect the presence of AWS/digital ocean security tokens.
 The ability to check commited files that are private ssh keys.
 Using hooks, reject the commit if any violation occurs.

+###### Part 1 : Testing for presence of keys in one of the files.

+We are testing for AWS and Digital Ocean keys.
+Through, our observation of various keys we are assuming that Digital Ocean keys are alphanumeric and of 64 lenght.
+And, AWS keys are also alphanumeric starting with "AKI" and its length varies between 20 and 21.
+If any such key is found in the commit, the commit is rejected and an appropriate message is prompted on the terminal.

+###### Part 2 : Testing for PEM file which has private SSH key.

+We are assuming that files containing private SSH key have .pem extension.
+So, we are looking up in the directory for .pem files and rejecting the commit if found any.